 The town hall was expanded several times, with one late nineteenth century expansion built across the street.
 A romantic covered red-stone bridge was built to connect the wing to the main building.
 This bridge is known as the Seufzerbrücke or Bridge of Sighs, named after the famous bridge in Venice.

 The towers were reconstructed after they had been destroyed during the war, but Langer Franz was topped off and now has a flat roof where once stood a romantic rooftop decorated with turrets, coat of arms and a spire.
-There are plans however to reconstruct the ornate top of the tower which would bring Langer Franz back to its original height and appearance.
+There are plans however to reconstruct the ornate top of the tower, which would bring Langer Franz back to its original height and appearance.

-Like all of the historic Römerberg, the Römer was destroyed by allied bombardments in 1944 and reconstructed after the war.
+Like all buildings on the historic Römerberg, the Römer was destroyed by allied bombardments in 1944 and reconstructed after the war.
 The Kaisersaal, the large historical hall where many of the kings and emperors of the ‘Holy Roman Empire of the German Nation’ were coronated, was rebuilt in simplified form.
 The hall contains portraits of fifty-two German kings and emperors, from Friedrich Barbarossa in 1152 to Franz II, who abdicated in 1806.